maryamSheraz/VIGILANTIA---Security-Management-System/README.md

 7. Use the menu driven graphical interface to interact with the Security Management System as a resident, security or management.

 **TEAM MEMBERS:**
-1. Member 1: Maryam Sheraz
+1. Maryam Sheraz
-2. Member 2: Shamaiem Shabir
+2. Shamaiem Shabir